-Today, Scotland’s only purpose-built specialist neurological centre, our Sue Ryder Dee View Court centre in Aberdeen, received a Royal visit.
+Today, Scotland’s only purpose-built specialist neurological centre, Sue Ryder Dee View Court in Aberdeen, received a royal visit.

 Our Chief Executive Heidi Travis welcomed The Queen for a tour of the facility, where she met residents as well as staff and board members who have been working to expand the charity’s care in the north east of Scotland.

 Sue Ryder is a national healthcare charity that provides hospice and neurological care for people facing life-changing conditions.
 The Aberdeen care centre helps people living with long-term neurological conditions including Huntington’s disease, multiple sclerosis and acquired brain injuries.